FastComments/fastcomments-docs/src/content/guides/customizations-and-configuration/items/translations.md

 With FastComments, all text in the comment widget is customizable.

+You can override a single piece of text, like the submit button, or all text in the entire comment widget.

 By default, the text in the comment widget is translated based on the user's locale.
 However, we can override the text, if we are confident that our user-base is using the same local/language, for example: